nautobot/nautobot/docs/configuration/required-settings.md

     If you are upgrading from a version prior to v2.7, please note that the Redis connection configuration settings have changed.
 Manual modification to bring the `REDIS` section inline with the above specification is necessary

-!!! note
+!!! warning
-    It is highly recommended to keep the webhook and cache databases separate.
-Using the same database number on the same Redis instance for both may result in webhook processing data being lost during cache flushing events.
+    It is highly recommended to keep the task and cache databases separate.
+Using the same database number on the same Redis instance for both may result in queued background tasks being lost during cache flushing events.

 ### Using Redis Sentinel